Early Childhood Center

 The early childhood program is for students from three to six years of age.
 Young children learn best through hands-on experiences and activities that range from block building and painting to singing and storytelling.

 Learning happens when experiences are built on what a child already knows and can do, and when a child is encouraged to stretch toward a new level of achievement.
-Students enjoy learning at their own pace.
-They practice social skills that are embedded in the curriculum and in daily activities.
-Children learn to make good choices and to self-regulate.
+Students practice social skills that are embedded in the curriculum through direct teaching, play-based engagements and continuous assessment practices.
+They learn to make choices and as a result take ownership of their learning.

 The ASF Early Childhood Center is an English-immersion program which follows the IB Primary Years Programme.
 Meaningful, integrated and in-depth lessons and engagements in math and literacy lay a strong foundation for future learning.
 Children participate in music, art, physical education and hands-on science classes.
 A kitchen program rounds out the curriculum.